charlesasmith72/RustDev/collections.md

 - **Use `VecDeque<T>`** if you need efficient insertions/removals at both ends.
 - **Use `BinaryHeap<T>`** when you need a priority queue.

-Would you like more details or examples on any of these collections? 🚀